-3The Portuguese Companies' Code establishes the following requirements for valid decisionmaking at the general meeting:
+$^{f 4}$ The Portuguese Companies' Code establishes the following requirements for valid decision-making

 Quorum (article 383):

 - 1. On first convening, resolutions may be passed at an Annual General Meeting regardless of the number of members present in person or by proxy, unless otherwise laid down in the following - paragraph or in the Company's articles of association.